-No refund is given when withdrawal after the 4th week of the course.
+No refund is given when withdrawing after the 4th week of the course.

-An Add/Drop Course Form (http://tbs.edu/wpcontent/uploads/tbs_add_or_drop_course_form.pdf) needs to be filled out and signed by the Professor and Registrar.
+An Add/Drop Course Form (https://tbs.edu/currentstudents/student-forms/) must be filled out and signed by the Professor and Registrar.

 Tuition refunds -J-term and Intensive